rack/rack-test/README.md

 Contributions are welcome.
 Please make sure to:

 * Use a regular forking workflow
-* write tests for the new / changed behaviour.
+* Write tests for the new or changed behaviour
 * Provide an explanation/motivation in your commit message / PR message
 * Ensure History.txt is updated